ryo-abiko/CANet/README.md

 ```

 ## Train
 1. Prepare the training dataset.
+You need to prepare the edge mask by yourself.
+Run makemask.m with MATLAB on the mask images to obtain the edge mask dataset.
 2. Execute the following command.
 ```
 (This is an example.)